-Larigakis Architecture is a studio based in Vancouver that draws on a large amount of experience in the design and construction of exceptional projects.
-Studio Principal, Andrew Larigakis, has worked for twenty-five years in architecture locally, nationally and internationally on projects of diverse type and size.
-An area of expertise for the studio is the constantly evolving field of sustainable design.
-While satisfying the many complex needs of a project, we strive to give delight through our design.
+Larigakis Architecture, founded in 2012, is a studio based in Vancouver with considerable experience in the design and construction of exceptional projects.
+Studio Principal, Andrew Larigakis, has worked for thirty years in architecture locally, nationally and internationally on projects of diverse type and size that have been widely published and garnered numerous awards.

 While architecture is complex and many layered, there are five ideas that we see as particularly important.
 These are Delight, Energy, Context, Program and Process.